trananhdung17/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0005-restricted-application-for-SSO.rst

 External edX clients would like to use edX as an Identity Provider and verify the edX identity of a user.
-The OAuth2 protocol's Authorization Code grant type already supports this behavior and our OAuth2 clients can use it for this purpose.However, we want to issue *scoped* access tokens to external edX clients so end users can limit what API calls the clients make on their behalf.
+The OAuth2 protocol's Authorization Code grant type already supports this behavior and our OAuth2 clients can use it for this purpose.
+However, we want to issue *scoped* access tokens to external edX clients so end users can limit what API calls the clients make on their behalf.

 The OAuth2 standard for controlling the use of access tokens is `Access Token